 - Even Evil Has Loved Ones: He might be a slave-owner, but he grieves the loss of his crucified father, and requests that Dany allow him to give his father's remains proper rites.

 - Face Death with Dignity: When Daenarys threatens to have him fed to her dragons, he simply replies "valar morghulis."
-Subverted when Dany visits him in his cell: after having time to mull things over, Hizdahr realizes that he is terrified of dying.
+He does admit he's afraid of dying when Dany visits him but the thought counts.

 - Forgotten Fallen Friend: Dany and the others barely even react to his death, although they're in the middle of a heated battle so it's somewhat excusable.
 Though even after they've had time to breathe, he still isn't mentioned.